 Questions in this domain will evaluate your knowledge and skills in:

-- Factors related to the mother’s and newborn’s health before, during, and after delivery, including maternal age, health, risk factors, fetal assessment including heart rate, medications used in labor, complications of labor, and method of delivery
+- Factors related to the mother’s and newborn’s health before (antenatal factors) and during (intrapartum factors) delivery, including age, health, risk factors, fetal assessment including heart rate, medications used in labor, complications of labor, and method of delivery

 Questions in this domain will evaluate your knowledge and abilities relating to:

-- Patient care and education, including how to conduct a complete postpartum health assessment, knowledge of common medications, common problems and medical complications, and understanding of patient education for postpartum mothers
+- Nursing care concerning postpartum health assessment, knowledge of common medications, common problems and complications, and understanding of patient education

-- Family dynamics after childbirth, including how parents and newborns interact and potential barriers to interactions, how new mothers take on their roles, how siblings handle family changes, factors that influence family integration, adoption, and perinatal grief
+- Knowledge of psychosocial and ethical issues such as how parents and newborns interact and potential barriers to interactions, how new mothers take on their roles, how siblings handle family changes, domestic violence, factors that influence family integration, adoption, perinatal grief, and ethical principles

 Questions in this domain will evaluate your understanding of and abilities relating to: